Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Arraez has an OPS of .854, fueled by an OBP of .398 to go with a slugging percentage of .456.
-All three of those stats rank first among Miami hitters this season.
+- Among the qualified batters, he ranks first in batting average, while his on-base percentage ranks sixth and he is 57th in slugging.

-- Among qualified hitters in MLB action, his batting average ranks first, his on-base percentage ranks seventh, and he is 55th in the league in slugging.
+- Arraez enters this game on a four-game hitting streak.
+In his last outings, he's hitting .211.

-- Arraez has reached base via a hit in 97 games this season (of 122 played), and had multiple hits in 46 of those games.
+- Arraez has picked up a hit in 98 of 123 games this year, with multiple hits 46 times.

-- In five games this season, he has hit a home run (4.1%, and 1% of his trips to the dish).
+- In five games this season, he has hit a long ball (4.1%, and 1% of his trips to the plate).

-- Arraez has had an RBI in 39 games this season (32.0%), including 14 multi-RBI outings (11.5%).
-He has also driven in three or more of his team's runs in three contests.
+- Arraez has picked up an RBI in 31.7% of his games this season, with two or more RBI in 11.4% of his games.
+He has also produced three or more runs in three contests.

-- He has scored a run in 46 games this year, with multiple runs seven times.
+- In 37.4% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (5.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.